finder1793/pwingcurios/README.md

 - Persistent storage per-player via YAML or SQLite (selectable in config).
 - Elytra auto-equip: when an Elytra is equipped in a Curio slot, it is auto-equipped to the armor chest slot and your original chestplate stats are mirrored so players keep their armor/toughness bonuses.
 - Optional integration detection (MMOItems, Crucible, Nexo).
+- If MMOItems or Crucible is installed, Curio items that carry vanilla AttributeModifiers will have those attributes applied to players while equipped (and removed cleanly when unequipped).
+- Internal direct integrations: when MMOItems/Crucible are detected, PwingCurios invokes built-in hook points to apply/clear external stats alongside your Curios (safe no-ops if APIs are unavailable).
+- Direct MMOItems/MythicLib stat support (soft): when MythicLib/MMOItems are present, Curio items’ MMO stats are aggregated and best‑effort applied to players via MythicLib (Critical Chance, Mana/Max Mana/Mana Regen, Skill Damage, Damage Types, Defense/Toughness/Health/Health Regen).
+All calls are reflective and fail-safe.

 ## Installation
 1. Place the built jar into your `plugins/` folder.